phenopolis/phenogenon/README.md

 Preprint available on [biorxiv](https://www.biorxiv.org/content/early/2018/07/11/367292).

+Visualisation of top gene-phenotype relations can be found at https://phenogenon.phenopolis.org/

 Phenogenon is a method that discover gene to HPO associations from:

 - Human Phenotype Ontology annotated patients
 - gnomAD for estimating rare variant population frequency
 - CADD for variant pathogenicity prediction.